 Source: CrunchGear

+High-end lensmaker Carl Zeiss has introduced several new lenses optimized to grab light from the infrared end of the spectrum.
+The Planar T 85mm f/1.4 and Distagon 25mm f/2.8 ZF-IR lenses are intended for forensic and scientific applications.
 But anyone who's done a little experimentation with infrared photography knows there's plenty of fun to be had if you drop that prejudice in favor of the visible part of the light spectrum

 Zeiss announces infrared-optimized lenses [Adorama]